d0nkeyk0ng787/Cyber-Lab-Setup/ADMakeScripts-Github/README.md

 Script change requirements:
 * Change the path of the vmschema.csv file to wherever you have it installed.
+* If you have more then 1 VMSwitch, specify the name of the switch in the script at line 40

 Template requirements:
 * Simply enter in the required information in the format given.
 An example: